themystiquemindset/Python-List/01_Basic List Operations/readme.md

+## **Overview**
+This section covers various Python list operations with real-life examples for better understanding.
+Each example is explained with its respective code and emoji representation for quick reference.

+---
 # Basic List Operations

 ## 🔢 Question 1: Create a list of the first 10 natural numbers and print it.